sherryrich/logo-quiz/README.md

 * couldn’t get leaderboard to load at the end, I spotted another error in typo "topScores.MAP, debugged ".MAP" is not a function"
 * I had the modal in different js file, quickly spotted and fixed.
 * play.html wouldn't pass the html validator because src="" so added a default image as suggested by my mentor.
 This solution worked perfectly.
 * During testing the W3C Validator flagged the duplication of ID usage.
+I updated the ID name for one in the html and resoled issues around css.
+After making this changes the html files passed the validator testing.

 ### Unfix Bugs